Count Duckula

-Count Duckula is a British children's animated comedy horror television series created by British studio Cosgrove Hall Films and produced by Thames Television as a spin-off from Danger Mouse, a series in which an early version of the Count Duckula character was a recurring villain.
+Count Duckula is a British children's animated comedy horror television series created by British studio Cosgrove Hall Productions and produced by Thames Television as a spin-off of Danger Mouse, a series in which an early version of the Count Duckula character was a recurring villain.
 Count Duckula aired from 6 September 1988 to 16 February 1993 across four series; in all, 65 episodes were made, each about 22 minutes long.
+The series aired on Nickelodeon in the United States, who billed it as its original programming.
 All have been released on DVD in the UK, while only the first series has been released in North America.

-A new version of Count Duckula appeared in the 2015 reboot series of Danger Mouse.
+A new version of the original villainous Count Duckula appeared in the 2015 reboot series of Danger Mouse, but being a vegetarian like the good Duckula.

 History

-Count Duckula was created by British studio Cosgrove Hall Films as a spin-off from Danger Mouse.
+Count Duckula was created by British studio Cosgrove Hall Productions as a spin-off from Danger Mouse.
 In 1984, Nickelodeon acquired the US broadcast rights to Danger Mouse, which became a hit for the channel.
 After a few years, the Nickelodeon management came to Cosgrove Hall wishing to co-produce a new series.
 After being shown a number of ideas, the then head of Nickelodeon, Gerry Laybourne, spotted a picture of Count Duckula in Brian Cosgrove's office, and said, "That's the one I want".
 As the series went into production, one of the writers suggested he become a vegetarian, which added an even sillier concept to the series.